dongejeung/jpl/bin/quicktour/References.md

 ## Members
 - class has three kinds of members
-Fields, Methods, Classes and interfaces
+Fields, Methods, Classes and interfaces(others)

 ## new keyword